Gucci's ‘Exquisite’ campaign features styles inspired by Stanley Kubrick films

+Gucci is paying homage to legendary film director Stanley Kubrick with their new campaign.

-Gucci has dropped its “Exquisite” campaign, featuring outfits inspired by Stanley Kubrick films.
-In a campaign video, which was released on 25 August, Gucci showcased its unique collection.
-It included models wearing dresses that appear in a near exact recreation of scenes from Kubrick’s masterpieces.
+Gucci has recently dropped its “Exquisite” campaign, featuring outfits inspired by Stanley Kubrick films.
+In a campaign video, which was released on 25 August, Gucci showcased this unique collection that included models wearing dresses in a near exact recreation of scenes from Kubrick’s masterpieces.

 The scenes in the video are based on films such as 2001: A Space Odyssey (1968), A Clockwork Orange (1971), Barry Lyndon (1975), The Shining (1980), and Eyes Wide Shut (1999).